 Encourage your teen to save money/ Savings

 It is also a good idea to encourage teen for savings.
-Even these savings can be a few bucks.
+These savings can be a few bucks.

-But this is good way to teach financial wisdom to your teen.
-Once your teen start receiving their pocket money, you can encourage them to save few bucks every month as your savings.
+This is good way to teach financial wisdom to your teen.
+Once your teen starts receiving their pocket money, you can encourage them to save a few bucks every month as your savings.

 You can motivate them by talking about your savings and benefits of savings.

-Ask them what the investments are they will do when they are big.
-It will be nice to see and if need be influencing their thought process.
+Ask them what investments they will do when they are big.
+It will be nice to know what they think and if need be you can influence their thought process.